jfbouzereau/quizz/README.md

 By default the server listens to port 8000.
 This can be changed in `server.js` .

-The questions are proposed during 15 seconds.
-This can be changed in `static/desktop.html` .

 The interface is currently in french.
 The file `static/i18n.js` can be customized and adapted to your language.